SethHollandsworth/azure-cli-extensions/src/confcom/azext_confcom/tests/latest/README.md

 test_policy_diff | rust:1.52.1 | See if the diff functionality outputs `True` when diffs match completely test_incorrect_policy_diff | rust:1.52.1 | Check output formatting and functionality of diff command test_update_infrastructure_svn | python:3.6.14-slim-buster | Change the minimum SVN for the insfrastructure fragment
 test_multiple_policies | python:3.6.14-slim-buster & rust:1.52.1 | See if two unique policies are generated from a single ARM Template container multiple container groups.
-Also have an extra resource that is untouched test_arm_template_with_init_container | python:3.6.14-slim-buster & rust:1.52.1 | See if having an initContainer is picked up and added to the list of valid containers
+Also have an extra resource that is untouched.
+Also has a secureValue for an environment variable. test_arm_template_with_init_container | python:3.6.14-slim-buster & rust:1.52.1 | See if having an initContainer is picked up and added to the list of valid containers

 ## policy.json [test file](test_confcom_scenario.py)